raspberrypilearning/sense-hat-pong/worksheet.md

 1. Run your code, and you should see the ball bounce off the edge as you move the joystick around.
 But as soon as it gets to the left edge, the game crashes again.
 You need code that handles a collision with the bat, and a collision with the left edge.
 To handle collision with the bat, you need to know that the ball has the same `y` coordinate as any of the LEDs that make up the bat.
 The pseudocode would look something like:

 	```
-	if the ball is near the right edge and it's y position is between the top and bottom of the bat.
+	if the ball is near the right edge and its y position is between the top and bottom of the bat.
 		reverse the x speed of the ball
 	```